gfwr

 Using the same example with twenty trawlers fishing events, `fishing_events`,

-you can see the `eez` information is returned as the code `5696`, as characters.
+you can see the `eez` information is returned as the numeric code in the `"eez"`

 ```{r example_region_id}